 Soar past towering cliffs and raft through huge rapids when you watch the IMAX movie Grand Canyon: The Hidden Secrets at the National Geographic Visitor Center in Tusayan, Ariz., just minutes from the park’s South Rim entrance.

 The 34-minute film projected on a six-story-high screen is a fantastic start to your Grand Canyon adventure as it carries you on a journey spanning 4,000 years of Grand Canyon history.
 It begins with the native people who lived there and includes a recreation of John Wesley Powell’s 1869 boating expedition through the Grand Canyon.
-But you’ll find three other things in Tusayan, which are extremely difficult to find inside the Grand Canyon's park boundaries: parking, pools and live music.

 For more information: